TeodorVecerdi/Vecerdi.Emoji/README.md

 - Support for compound emoji sequences (skin tones, ZWJ sequences, country flags, etc.)
 - Fallback system for unsupported emoji characters based on your emoji sprite assets

+## Requirements

+- Tested with Unity 2022.3, 6000.0, and 6000.1
+- TextMeshPro package for the included emoji packs and for the package to be useful as it assumes you intend to use it with TextMeshPro labels

 ## Installation

 1. In your Unity project, open the Package Manager